By Marcelo Rochabrun and Ritsuko Ando

 "He's a very smart guy," de Castro Neves said in a brief phone interview.
 "If he had done something wrong, he would never leave it in the apartment."

-Tokyo prosecutors on Monday indicted Ghosn for under-reporting his income and also charged the automaker, making Nissan culpable for the financial misconduct scandal, which has shocked the industry.
-Ghosn is being held in a Tokyo jail.
+Tokyo prosecutors on Monday indicted Ghosn for under-reporting his income and also charged the automaker, making Nissan culpable for the alleged financial misconduct, which has shocked the industry.
+Ghosn was arrested in Japan on Nov.
+19 and is being held in a Tokyo jail.

 Ghosn has not made any statement through his lawyers in Japan but has denied the allegations, according to local media.